 The Parkinson’s Fitness Project

 Nate Coomer and staff run an incredible physical therapy business that specializes in Parkinson’s.
 They have developed a renowned facility that can help everyone improve mobility, emotional stability and strength.
 Please do check it out!
-We’re very lucky to live in the Seattle area and have Nate, France and the rest of the team to help care for us.
+We’re very lucky to live in the Seattle area and have Nate and the rest of the team to help care for us.

 Dr. Mischley CAM Study Information